dongyuwei/hallelujahIM/README-En.md

 5. Pinyin to English: you can input Hanyu Pinyin and receive the matching English word.
 6. Fuzzy phonetic match is another feature.
 For example, you can input `cerrage` or `kerrage` to get `courage`, and `aosome` or `ausome` to get `awesome`.
 7. You can switch to the default English input mode (the normal, quiet, or silent mode) by pressing the **right shift** key.
 Pressing shift again will switch back to the auto-suggestion mode.
-8. **Next-Word Prediction**: Based on Google Books Ngram Corpus (2010-2019) English n-gram frequency data, the input method predicts the next word as you type.
-For example, after typing "i do not", it prioritizes suggestions like "know", "think", and "want".
-This feature is default off, need to turn on it in IME preference config.
-9. **Pinyin to Chinese**: Press the right `Command` key to switch to Pinyin input mode.
+8. **Pinyin to Chinese**: Press the right `Command` key to switch to Pinyin input mode.
 Type Chinese pinyin (or initial letters) and get Chinese hanzi candidates.
 For example, typing `niha` or the abbreviation `nh` will show "你好" and "你还".
 Press right `Command` again to switch back to intelligent English input mode.

 # download and install